Madonna Is 56 – What a Bitch

 Where shall we start?
 How about super-prick Piers Morgan telling her, “Yuk.
 Put it away” during her record-breaking Superbowl performance?
 Because he’s a hot spring chicken, right ladies?
 I fubbed myself off thinking about him just last night.
 Or that time Will Smith tweeted a picture of her with the caption “I’m sixty and I know it.”
 Yeah.
 Good one, Will.
 Almost as funny as that time you tried to be a rapper.
 The Daily Mail isn’t a fan of Madge either, although God knows they must make enough money out of slagging her off, which is better than doing it out of sheer spite, like the old blokes, I suppose.

-Well I’ll tell you something: I love Madonna MORE now that she’s 56.
+Well I’ll tell you something: I love Madonna MORE now that she’s getting on a bit.
 She is one unapologetic bitch.
 Even her horse is unapologetic.
 She says you can kiss her ass if you don’t like her, a sentiment illustrated rather effectively by her, um, ass on the Grammy red carpet last Sunday.

 I love Madonna because she dresses up as a cheerleader and flashes her minge in a series of cartwheels.
 There is no right or wrong way to be a woman, you just do what you’ve got to do and let everyone else get on with it.